shekhargulati/java8-the-missing-tutorial/04-collectors.md

 }
 ```

-Similar to the `toMap` collector there is also `toConcurrentMap` collector that produces `ConcurrentMap` instead of a  `HashMap`.
+Similar to the `toMap` collector, there is also `toConcurrentMap` collector, which produces a `ConcurrentMap` instead of a `HashMap`.

 ### Using other collections

-The specific collectors like `toList` and `toSet` does not allow you to specify the underlying List or Set implementation.
-You can use `toCollection` collector when you want to collect the result to other types of collections as shown below.
+The specific collectors like `toList` and `toSet` do not allow you to specify the underlying List or Set implementation.
+You can use the `toCollection` collector when you want to collect the result to other types of collections, as shown below.

 ```
 private static LinkedHashSet<Task> collectToLinkedHaskSet(List<Task> tasks) {